Throttle

 pflog_enable="YES"

-Here is an example for running with 3G connectivity.
-Remember: Throttle will use sudo so your user will need sudo rights.
+Here is an example with 3G connectivity.
+Throttle uses sudo under the hood, so your user needs sudo rights.

 throttle --up 330 --down 780 --rtt 200